5 Amazing Ways to Explore Banff this Winter

 Located a gentle 16km (10 mile) bike, ski or snowshoe from the Banff townsite on a bend of Brewster Creek, Sundance Lodge is solar-powered and kept nice and toasty with wood heat.

-The lodge has 10 sleeping rooms, a large country kitchen, and a cozy living room area where you can curl up by the wood burning fireplace and lose yourself in a good book.
+The lodge has 8 guest rooms, a large country kitchen, and a cozy living room area where you can curl up by the wood burning fireplace and lose yourself in a good book.
 And after a day spent snowshoeing or skiing in the fresh mountain air, you’ll appreciate an added comfort – hot showers!
 What better way to end a great day of winter adventure in the Rockies?